Balamuthia mandrillaris: Culturing and identification

-Biopsies of skin lesions, sinuses, lungs, and the brain can detect of B. mandrillaris infection.
+Biopsies of skin lesions, sinuses, lungs, and the brain can detect B. mandrillaris infection.
 The amoeba cannot be cultured on an agar plate coated with E. coli because, unlike Naegleria or Acanthamoeba, Balamuthia mandrillaris does not feed on bacteria.
 Instead, Balamuthia must be cultured on primate hepatocytes or human brain microvascular endothelial cells.
 Formalin-fixed paraffinized biopsy specimens may indicate Balamuthia trophozoites in the perivascular space.
 The cysts can be visualized by calcofluor white, which binds to polysaccharides on the cyst wall.
 Trophozoites appear circular during infection.

 Vero cells have been suggested as a possible cheaper and faster alternative to culture the organism.
 Several types of animal cells have been used in B. mandrillaris culturing including rat glioma cells, human lung cells, and human brain microvascular endothelial cells.
 These animal cells are added to a specified sterilized growth medium for co culturing with the pathogen.
 This can also help differentiate between Balamuthia and other protozoa.